tinalexander/tinalexander.github.io/notes/2024/02-february.md

 - **Attribution:** multiple attributions
 - **Date:** compiled February 26, 2024

-> At 37 cases confirmed or suspected, as of Feb.
+> At least 37 cases confirmed or suspected, as of Feb.
 26, across 16 states.
+>
-CDC tallied 35 cases in 15 states [as of Feb.
+> CDC tallied 35 cases in 15 states [as of Feb.
 22](https://www.cdc.gov/measles/cases-outbreaks.html).
 >
 > **1. Pennsylvania** (3)
 >